TAPevents/Meteorstrap/README.md

 ### A Reactive Bootstrap Theme Manager for Meteor

-Meteorstrap providess an interface for effortlessly creating and editing Bootstrap Themes, whilst reactively compiling and delivering theme CSS to clients.
+Meteorstrap provides an interface for effortlessly creating and editing Bootstrap Themes, whilst reactively compiling and delivering theme CSS to clients.
 It's a replacement for the static Bootstrap package for Meteor, and it allows you to edit your project's theme in-app and without having to know how to write CSS.

 ## Features

-* **Rich Theme Editor**; BootstrapMagic+ allows you to effortly tweak any Bootstrap LESS varaible
+* **Rich Theme Editor**; BootstrapMagic+ allows you to effortlessly tweak any Bootstrap LESS variable
 * **On-the-fly CSS updates** in-app, to all clients without refreshing their session
-* **Route-based themes**; you can style `admin` routes differently without worrying about namespacing (currently support Iron-rouer only)
+* **Route-based themes**; you can style `admin` routes differently without worrying about namespacing (currently supports Iron-Router only)
 * **Free-type custom LESS** to build or tweak your themes
 * **Fast-rendered CSS** is sent in initial payload
 * **Free themes**; optionally include all [Bootswatch](http://bootswatch.com) themes via `tap:meterostrap-bootswatch`